kaBeech/tensort/README.md

 incorrectly agreeing on the highest Bit as the TopBit is even lower (~0.16%).
 If they do agree, we use the result from Bubblesort.

-If they do not agree, we will check the TopBit results from Reverse Exchangesort and Permutationsort.
+If they do not agree, we will check the TopBit results from Exchangesort and Permutationsort.
 The chance that they will agree on an incorrect TopBit is about 1.55%, with the chances of them incorrectly agreeing on the highest Bit as the TopBit also around 0.16%.
-If they do agree, we use the result from Reverse Exchangesort.
+If they do agree, we use the result from Exchangesort.

 If after all this adjudication we still do not have an agreed-upon result, we will use the result from Bubblesort.